nss-evening-cohort-04/model-relationships/relationships.md

 --

---

 - How would we represent a Fork of a **Repository**?
 Is it an Entity or Association?

+---

+## Example: Grocery Store

+.center.larger[Come up with a list of entities/models that represent key components of a grocery store]

+--

+.center.larger[Dicusss the likely relationships between the models]